LidkeLab/microscopes-seqsr/SEQ SR working procedure.md

 # Sequential Imaging Microscope Setup Guide
 _Last updated: 26 October 2024_

 This guide outlines the steps for turning on the sequential imaging microscope.
-To ensure proper initialization and safety, start with every individual component of the microscope turned off, including the computer.
+To ensure proper initialization and safety, start with every individual component of the microscope turned off.
 Follow the steps in the order listed below.

 ---